Rinker-Ross School of Health Sciences

 Health Sciences Degrees and Special Programs

-A Trine University degree through the Rinker-Ross School of Health Sciences will prepare you for a career in industry, government or health care, or for graduate research, medical school or Trine’s own graduate programs in the field.
+A Trine University degree through the Rinker-Ross School of Health Sciences will prepare you for a career in industry, government or health care, or for graduate research or medical school.

 - Science | Associate